andrew-codechimp/HA-Battery-Notes/README.md

 * The manufacturer and model should be exactly what is displayed on the Device screen within Home Assistant.
 * The make & model names may be different between integrations such as Zigbee2MQTT and ZHA, if you see a similar device please duplicate the entry rather than changing it.
-* Please keep devices in alphabetical order by manufacturer/model.
 * The `battery_quantity` data is numeric (no quotes) and optional.
 If a device only requires a single battery, it should be omitted.
 * The `battery_type` data should follow the most common naming for general batteries (ex.
 AAA, D) and the IEC naming for battery cells (ex.
 CR2032, 18650) according to [Wikipedia](https://en.wikipedia.org/wiki/List_of_battery_sizes)
 * If a device has a bespoke rechargeable battery you can use `"battery_type": "Rechargeable"`